A Trivariate Dichromate Polynomial for Digraphs: Introduction

-is called the \emph{NL-coflow polynomial} of $D$, where, for $Y\subseteq A$, $rk(Y)$ is the rank of the incidence matrix of $D[Y]$, which equals $|V(Y)|-c(Y)$, i.e.\ the number of vertices minus the number of connected components of $D[Y]$. \end{definition} Recall that in our definition of contraction (see \cite{bondy}) no additional arcs (elements) are removed, i.e. parallel arcs and loops can occur.
+is called the \emph{NL-coflow polynomial} of $D$, where, for $Y\subseteq A$, $rk(Y)$ is the rank of the incidence matrix of $D[Y]$, which equals $|V(Y)|-c(Y)$, i.e.\ the number of vertices minus the number of (weakly) connected components of $D[Y]$. \end{definition} Recall that in our definition of contraction (see \cite{bondy}) no additional arcs (elements) are removed, i.e. parallel arcs and loops can occur.
 This holds for both the graphic and the matroid contraction.\\ We will now define this polynomial in the more general setting of (regular) oriented matroids.
 Note, that all of our results also work in the non-regular case.
-Since we are not aware of a meaningful interpretation in this case, all our matroids will be regular, if not explicitely pointed out.\\ Let $M$ be an oriented matroid on the (finite) groundset $E$.
-The covectors of $M$, i.e.\ compositions of (signed) cocircuits, together with the partial order $0\leq +$ and $0\leq -$ form the \emph{face lattice} $\mathcal{L}$ of $M$ with minimal element $\emptyset$.
+Since we are not aware of a meaningful interpretation in this case, all our matroids will be regular, if not explicitely pointed out.\\ Let $M$ be an oriented matroid on a (finite) groundset $E$.
+Let $X,Y\in \lbrace 0,+,-\rbrace^{|E|}$ be two signed sets.
+The \emph{composition} of $X$ and $Y$, denoted by $X\circ Y$, is the signed set $Z\in \lbrace 0,+,-\rbrace^{|E|}$, where $Z_i=X_i$, if $X_i\neq 0$ and $Z_i=Y_i$, otherwise.
+The covectors of $M$, i.e.\ compositions of (signed) cocircuits, together with the partial order $0\leq +$ and $0\leq -$ form the \emph{face lattice} $\mathcal{L}$ of $M$ with minimal element $\mathbf{0}:=(0,\ldots,0)$.
 Since the NL-flow polynomial (see \cite{althowie}) only considers directed cuts, we are only interested in the nonnegative part of $\mathcal{L}$, which we denote by $\mathcal{L}_{+}:=\mathcal{L}\cap \lbrace 0,+\rbrace^E$.
 By $\mathcal{L}^\ast$ we denote the face lattice of the dual $M^\ast$.
 Again, we are only interested in the nonnegative part $\mathcal{L}^\ast_+$ which in the graphic case corresponds to the set of totally cyclic subdigraphs partially ordered by inclusion.
 Let $\mu$ and $\mu^\ast$ denote the M\"obius function of $\mathcal{L}_+$ and $\mathcal{L}^\ast_+$, respectively.
-By $rk$ and $rk^\ast$ we denote the rank and corank of the respective matroid (minor) and by $\underline{X}$ we denote the support of the covector $X$. \\ Now we can define the \emph{NL-coflow polynomial} of an oriented matroid $M$ as
+By $\rk$ and $\rk^\ast$ we denote the rank and corank of the respective matroid (minor) and by $\underline{X}$ we denote the support of the covector $X$. \\ Now we can define the \emph{NL-coflow polynomial} of an oriented matroid $M$ as

 Dually we define the \emph{NL-flow polynomial} of $M$ as